-The Jim Rimmer Scholarship for Design is awarded annually to students whose design work supports a community program, non-profit, social, or environmental cause.
+The Jim Rimmer Scholarship is awarded annually to students whose design work supports a community program, non-profit, social, or environmental cause.

 The award is an opportunity for students to submit a project for a community program, a non-profit, or an environmental or social cause.
 Students who are currently enrolled in a design program in British Columbia or who have graduated within the past year are eligible.
 Scholarships will be awarded on the strength the solution, and how effectively it communicates a message, benefits a community, affects action and promotes change.